Kurento/kurento-tutorial-java/kurento-magic-mirror/README.md

 kurento-magic-mirror
 ====================
-Kurento Java Tutorial 2: WebRTC in loopback with filter (magic mirror).
+Kurento Java Tutorial 2: WebRTC in loopback with faceoverlay filter (magic mirror).

 What is Kurento